Minh Duc (Jasmin) Tran

 In the very first issue of Skateboard!
 (Britain’s first skateboard magazine), which came out in August 1977, there’s a photo and short blurb on a skater named Minh Duc Tran in the “Who’s Hot” section.
 The feature shared that Minh was 17, had been skating less than a year and was from the Kensington neighbourhood in London.
 “She is probably our hottest female on wheels,” noted the author.
-The discovery of Minh is also special, as it appears that she’s the first female skater of Vietnamese descent that I’ve stumbled upon.
+Learning about Minh is also special, as it appears that she’s the first female skater of Vietnamese descent that I’ve stumbled upon.

 Minh would skate at the legendary South Bank and in Holland Park, and another location called ‘The Broadwalk’ (which I assume was no longer accessible, as she was missing it).
 In a short period of time, Minh was mastering handstands, elbow stands, one foot 720s, nose wheelies and tail wheelies with a speciality being “handstand slalom.”